-Application Name Enter the name you wish to give the application.
+Application Name In this field, enter the name you wish to give the application.
 Each name can be up to 12 characters.

 Start~End Port Enter the number or range of port(s) used by the server or Internet application.
 Check with the Internet application documentation for more information.